 Figure 5.
 Lab-on-a-chip system for analysing human physiological solutions designed [46].
+Reproduced with permission from the Royal Society of Chemistry and the author.

 Figure 6.
 A schematic view of the EWOD system with function of sample preparation and analysis [47].
+Reproduced with permission from the Royal Society of Chemistry and the author.